Wint Smith: Early life and political career

 Born in Mankato, Kansas, Smith attended a public school and graduated from Mankato High School.
 He attended the University of Kansas in 1920 and the Yale Law School in 1922.
 He was admitted to the bar in 1923 and commenced practice in Kansas City, Kansas.
 He was admitted to practice in all federal courts, including the United States Supreme Court in 1934.
 From 1931 to 1940 he served as assistant attorney general and he was attorney for the Kansas Highway Commission from 1932 to 1940.

 In 1933, the Kansas Legislature authorized the Highway Commission to hire 10 motor vehicle inspectors, increasing this number to 26 by November 1933.
 The legislation authorizing these inspectors charged them with the duty to patrol state highways as much as possible.
 In 1935, Governor Alfred Landon issued orders to the inspectors to "curb banditry" as far as the law would permit.
 With Landon's support, and statewide police jurisdiction, the inspectors' war on crime began.
 Wint Smith, as chief of the legal department of the Highway Commission, served as director of the motor vehicle inspectors until the formation of the Kansas Highway Patrol in 1937.

-Smith was elected as a Republican to the 80th United States Congress and to the six succeeding Congresses (January 3, 1947 – January 3, 1961).
-Smith voted against the Civil Rights Acts of 1957 and 1960.
+Smith was elected as a Republican from an open seat to the 80th United States Congress and to the six succeeding Congresses (January 3, 1947 – January 3, 1961).
+While Kansas was reliably Republican as was his district, from 1954 on Smith’s election margin fell regularly until in 1958 he won with less than a majority of the vote.
+Primary results also trended down for Smith.
+In 1958 he was nominated against two contenders with less than a majority.
+He explained that his decision to retire in 1960 was because his “constituents began apologizing for my conservatism.”

+Opposition to organized labor was the reason Smith gave for his initial House campaign and it continued to power his congressional service.
+His northwest Kansas district was overwhelmingly agricultural; it is difficult to see how labor-management battles were critical to his constituents.
+His opposition to the policies of Republican President Dwight Eisenhower attracted the attention of Life magazine.
+He appears to have not been an activist representative.
+In fourteen years he spoke only 23 times on the floor of the House and moved only one floor amendment.
+One of his public bills was enacted addressing wheat production quotas.
+Smith did serve on the executive committee of the United States Civil War Centennial Commission, which enabled the airing of his racism.
+He voted against the Civil Rights Acts of 1957 and 1960.

+In 1953 then Teamsters Vice President Jimmy Hoffa was facing pressure from a Senate subcommittee investigation.
+On Hoffa's behalf Barney Baker and Richard Kavner approached former Kansas governor Payne Ratner to intercede with Smith, who was chairman of the committee.
+Ratner successfully convinced Smith to ease off investigating Hoffa.